Classical Chinese Medicine

 In addition to addressing the mind, body and spirit continuum with patients, he is constantly researching new ways in which he can better help to guide his patients on their journey to optimum health.
 His clinical interests include psycho-neuro-endocrine physiology and cardiology.
 In his free time Dr. Langlais enjoys surfing, woodworking, playing drums and percussion and long distance paddling.

-Dr. Megan McCormick is a licensed naturopathic physician completing her second year of residency at NCNM.
+Dr. Megan McCormick is a licensed naturopathic physician completing her third year of residency at NCNM.
 She earned her doctorate in naturopathic medicine from NCNM in 2014.

 Prior to attending NCNM, Dr. McCormick attended the Southwest College of Naturopathic Medicine in Tempe, Arizona.
 She received her bachelor’s degree in 2005 from Arizona State University with a degree in business and a focus in health and nutrition.

 Dr. McCormick’s interests are in women’s health, transgender care, and endocrinology.
 Additionally, she is interested in dermatology, minor surgery, and aesthetic medicine.